gbyu/bbggLimits2018/README.md

  4. Write the orders obtaing from the step 3 to the file from step 1.
 Example here: [Envelopejson](https://github.com/ivovtin/bbggLimits2018/blob/run2_analysis/jsonsForEnvelope/Env_json_2D_ttHon0.26_31012020.dat)

- 5. Create a new workspace with the received orders from FTest:
+ 5. Update workspace with the received orders from FTest:
 ```
 . run2.sh
 ```